 Since the release of his 2010 Alligator Records debut, American Patchwork, his 2012 follow-up, Black Eye Galaxy, and his critically acclaimed 2013 EP, Three Free Amigos, Osborne has earned hordes of new fans.
 He has toured virtually non-stop, either with his road-tested trio, as a solo artist, or as a guest with his countless musical admirers, including Toots and The Maytals, Stanton Moore, Derek Trucks, Warren Haynes, Keb Mo, The Grateful Dead’s Phil Lesh and Karl Denson’s Tiny Universe.
 He’s appeared on Galactic’s Ya-Ka-May album, and in 2011 produced and played on critically acclaimed albums by Tab Benoit, Johnny Sansone and Mike Zito.

 Since his recording debut in 1989, Osborne has written virtually all of his own material and contributed memorable songs to a wide variety of artists.
-Two tunes co-written by Osborne appear on blues great Keb Mo’s Grammy-winning 1999 release Slow Down.
-Country superstar Tim McGraw scored a #1 hit with Anders’ song “Watch The Wind Blow By.”
+Two tunes co-written by Osborne appear on Keb Mo’s Grammy-winning 1999 release Slow Down.
+Country superstar Tim McGraw scored a #1 hit with Anders’ song Watch The Wind Blow By.
 Osborne’s compositions have been covered by artists as diverse as Brad Paisley, Tab Benoit, Jonny Lang and Kim Carnes.
-His song “What’s Going On Here” appeared in the 1996 feature film Fled, and Osborne, along with Ivan Neville, wrote and recorded the title track for the 2010 Kate Hudson film Earthbound.
-He can also be seen performing in a recent episode of HBO’s New Orleans-based drama, Treme.
+His songs have appeared in multiple feature films and he can also be seen performing in an episode of HBO’s New Orleans-based drama, Treme.